Generative Flows with Invertible Attentions: Detailed Experimental Setup

 \section{Detailed Experimental Setup}

-We used MNIST \cite{lecun1998gradient}, CIFAR10 \cite{krizhevsky2009learning} and CelebA \citep{liu2015deep} datasets to evaluate the proposed AttnFlows in the main paper.
+We used MNIST \cite{lecun1998gradient}, CIFAR10 \cite{krizhevsky2009learning}, CelebA \cite{liu2015deep} and Cityscapes \cite{Cordts2016Cityscapes} datasets to evaluate the proposed AttnFlows in the main paper.
 MNIST is a dataset of 70,000 small square $28 \times 28$ pixel grayscale images of handwritten single digits between 0 and 9.
 Following most of the generative modeling works such as \cite{kingma2018glow,mahajan2020normalizing}, we use the whole dataset from the real set to train our AttnFlows and the competing methods.
 CIFAR10 dataset is comprised of 60,000 $32 \times 32$ pixel color images of objects from 10 classes, such as frogs, birds, cats, ships, airplanes, etc. To train the proposed AttnFlows and its competitors, we also utilize the whole dataset for the real data.
 We additionally evaluate the proposed cAttnFlows for face super-resolution (8$\times$) using 5000 $160 \times 160$ images from the test split of the CelebA dataset.
+On CelebA, we use the full train split of CelebA for the training high-resolution image set.
 Following \cite{lugmayr2020srflow}, we apply a bicubic kernel to down-scale those selected images into $20 \times 20$ low-resolution images.
 We use 162770 training images following the same setup as \cite{lugmayr2020srflow} for the train-test split.
-In the supplementary paper, we additionally use Cityscapes \cite{Cordts2016Cityscapes} to evaluate our models.
-Each data instance of this dataset is a picture of a street scene that is segmented into objects of 30 different classes, e.g., road, sky, buildings, cars, and pedestrians.
+We also use Cityscapes \cite{Cordts2016Cityscapes} to evaluate the proposed cAttnFlows.
+Each instance of this dataset is a $256 \times 256$ picture of a street scene that is segmented into objects of 30 different classes, e.g., road, sky, buildings, cars, and pedestrians.
 5000 of these images come with fine per-pixel class annotations of the image, and this is commonly called as segmentation masks.
 We employ the data splits provided by the original dataset (2975 training and 500 validation images), and train different models to generate street-scene images conditioned on their segmentation masks.